Haselnussbomber/HaselTweaks/README.md

 - Embed preset codes in thumbnails
   The preset code, which is also used for clipboard import/export, is written to the metadata as comment.
-- "Notify if appearance and/or gear doesn't match Portait"
+- Notify if appearance and/or gear doesn't match Portait
   Prints a notification in chat which can be clicked to open the Portrait Editor.
+  - Do not notify for DoH/DoL jobs
-- "Automatically re-equip gear set to re-apply glamour plate"
+- Automatically re-equip gear set to re-apply glamour plate
   Works only if the following criteria are met:
   - The gear set has a glamour plate linked.
   - You are in a place where glamour plates are allowed to be applied.
   - The glamour plate covers the slot(s) that caused the mismatch.
   - The mismatch was not caused by mainhand/headgear visibility or visor state.
+- Automatically update portrait when the Gearset was updated
+  Only works for gear sets that are not linked with a glamour plate.

 ### Reveal Duty Requirements